 They usually have a pedal to activate the torch, which lights it when pressed.
 You have to keep the torch still in one place until you see the metal melt, and when this happens, you have to move it to weld the entire joint.

-You have to ensure that the metal does not splash; if it does, you should raise the welder’s amperage. t is a sign that the torch does not have enough strength. n the contrary, if you have too much energy or power, you will melt too much metal.
+You must ensure the metal does not splash; if it does, you should raise the welder’s amperage. t is a sign that the torch does not have enough strength. n the contrary, if you have too much energy or power, you will melt too much metal.

 Fill the gasket while moving the rod.